niaz60/website/news/_posts/2017-02-16-news-event-eleven.md

 #video: M7lc1UVf-VE
 excerpt: "Niaz just gave an invited talk at Rochester Institute of Technology.
 The title of talk was 'Deformation mechanisms of nanoporous materials'"
 ---
-Niaz juts gave an invited talk at Rochester Institute of Technology.
+Niaz just gave an invited talk at Rochester Institute of Technology.
 The title of talk was 'Deformation mechanisms of nanoporous materials'